bobbingwide/ebps-meetings/README.md

 * Tags: eBPS, Meetings, shortcode
 * Requires at least: 5.8.2
 * Tested up to: 5.8.2
-* Stable tag: 0.3.0
+* Stable tag: 0.4.0

 eBPS meetings

 ## Description
-The eBPS meetings plugin provides the [ebps-meetings] shortcode to replace the Upcoming Events widget on the British Pteridological Society’s website. [ebps.org.uk](https://ebps.org.uk)
+The eBPS meetings plugin provides the [ebps-meetings] shortcode to replace the Events list widget on the British Pteridological Society’s website. [ebps.org.uk](https://ebps.org.uk)

 * Purpose: To improve the overall performance of the website.

+Use in conjunction with the oik-unloader plugin to deactivate The Events Calendar plugin on demand.

 ## Installation
 1. Upload the contents of the ebps-meetings plugin to the `/wp-content/plugins/ebps-meetings' directory
 1. Activate the ebps-meetings plugin through the 'Plugins' menu in WordPress
-1. Add the [ebps-meetings] shortcode to your content or widgets.
+1. Add the [ebps-meetings] shortcode to your content or primary sidebar widget area as a Custom HTML widget.
+1. Remove the Events list widget from the primary sidebar.
-1. Use the oik-unloader plugin or similar to deactivate the Events calendar on any page that doesn't need it.
+1. Use the oik-unloader plugin, or similar, to deactivate The Events Calendar plugin on any page that doesn't need it.

 ## Frequently Asked Questions